N-ickMorris/Machine-Learning/README.md

 - clean.py *:Fill in missing values, remove outliers*
 - features.py *:Generate features and select features*

-## Hypothesis Testing
-- studentT.R *:Use the mean to determine a difference between two groups*
-- wilcox.R *:Use the median to determine a difference between two groups*

 ## Graphics
 - plots.py *:Plot with Python's seaborn*
 - ploter.R *:Plot with R's ggplot2*